sfgco/books/.github/CONTRIBUTING.md

 ## Code Quality

-A few rules of thumb to ensure that you're contributing maintainable code to Frappe Books:
+A few rules of thumb to ensure that you're contributing maintainable code to Green Bar By SFGCO:

 - **Readability over succinctness**: If your succinct code takes longer to parse (as in read and understand) then it is bad code because we aren’t playing code